DanielMoscoso/100day_challenge/Readme.txt

 		-This is incredible...
 The calculator function now has a 'switch' inside that decides what operation to use.
 AND it is faster than if statements because it is a hash table....
 Amazing...
+		-This is the professor's way of solving the challenge. (if the user types 'n' then the entire program closes).
 ===============================================================================